-New book from the woman who taught you how to do dialogue coffee “Overcoming Hate Through Dialogue – Confronting Prejudice, Racism, and Bigotry through Conversation – and Coffee”.
-Read it before your neighbor
+New book: “Overcoming Hate Through Dialogue – Confronting Prejudice, Racism, and Bigotry through Conversation – and Coffee”

 When Özlem Cekic became the first Muslim MP in the Danish Parliament, her inbox was inundated with hate mail and threats, and her gut reaction was to delete and ignore the abusive messages.
 But when a neo-Nazi threatened her family, she chose a different approach: she started replying to each message and inviting the senders to meet and engage in dialogue over coffee.
 She met people like Kim, a right-wing extremist, who – if he only had a gun – would take delight in killing the Muslims outside the local mosque.
 She met armed Muslim adolescents on Norrebro’s Red Square, whose contempt for Danish society ren deep.
 She visited the Hizb ut-Tahrir mosque, where the imam preached against democracy, and a church in the East Jutland where the priest preached against homosexuality.
 And, along the way, she confronted her own history of hatred for Jews, Turks, and Danes.

 “In this truly democratic and engaging book, the writer is on a mission to inspire others to open dialogue with those whom they disagree with – or maybe even despise” – Weekendavisen

 With time, understanding, and patience, Özlem began to make a difference, both in the lives of those who hated her before even meeting her and in her own.